Creating a Reflective Lake with Gaussian Blur: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We'll go to effect and blur and from here we'll select our Gaussian blur.
-Selecting preview we can modify our blur and in this case I'm going to leave mine right at about four pixels and click ok.
-Feel free to choose whatever blur you'd prefer and next we'll be drawing our lake.
+We'll go to Effect > Blur, and from here, we'll select Gaussian Blur.
+Selecting Preview, we can modify our blur, and in this case, I'm going to leave mine at about four pixels and click OK.
+Feel free to choose whatever blur you'd prefer.
+Next, we'll be drawing our lake.

-To do this we'll utilize a new tool our curvature tool and with the curvature tool it works similarly to the pen tool.
-With our curvature tool we can simply click and add anchor points and as we click we'll create a natural curve for our shape.
-If we need to move our anchor points once we've completed our path we can simply click and drag them and when we've completed our lake let's add a blur to this as well.
+To do this, we'll utilize a new tool—our Curvature Tool.
+The Curvature Tool works similarly to the Pen Tool.
+With the Curvature Tool, we can simply click to add anchor points, and as we click, we’ll create a natural curve for our shape.
+If we need to move anchor points after we've completed our path, we can simply click and drag them.
+Once we've completed our lake, let's add a blur to this as well.

-To do this we'll go to effect, blur and Gaussian blur again.
-For our lake put it up to about five pixels and click ok.
-We can see that our lake is now blurred and now we want to create a compound path.
+To do this, we'll go to Effect > Blur > Gaussian Blur again.
+For our lake, set the blur to about five pixels and click OK.
+We can see that our lake is now blurred.
+Now, we want to create a Compound Path.

-To do this we utilize our rectangle tool and simply draw a rectangle right around our lake.
-From here we'll use v on the keyboard to select the rectangle and holding shift we'll also select our path.
-We'll then right click selecting make compound path and finally we're going to change the color of this path hitting i on the keyboard and selecting our background color.
+To do this, we’ll utilize the Rectangle Tool and simply draw a rectangle around our lake.
+From here, we'll press V on the keyboard to select the rectangle, and holding Shift, we'll also select our lake path.
+We'll then right-click and select Make Compound Path.
+Finally, we're going to change the color of this path by pressing I on the keyboard and selecting our background color.

 Adobe InDesign Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-I'll then hit CTRL shift a on the keyboard to deselect and as we can see here we have our lake however we also have areas that are showing from behind.
-Therefore we need to now create a mask.
-To do this we'll utilize our rectangle tool again and we'll simply draw a rectangle around the area of our lake.
+I'll then hit CTRL+Shift+A to deselect, and as we can see here, we have our lake.
+However, we also have areas showing from behind.
+Therefore, we now need to create a mask.
+To do this, we'll utilize the Rectangle Tool again and simply draw a rectangle around the area of our lake.

-In this case I'll move our rectangle a little bit out and with this rectangle drawn we'll now draw a selection box over all of our items within our reflection layer and we'll right click and select make clipping mask.
-From here we can see our lake.
-In addition we don't have anything outside of the clipping mask we've created.
+In this case, I’ll move the rectangle slightly outward.
+With this rectangle drawn, we'll now draw a selection box over all of our items within the Reflection layer, then right-click and select Make Clipping Mask.
+From here, we can see our lake.

-So let's now save our work hitting CTRL S on the keyboard and in the next video we'll begin working on our stars.
-See you there!
+So let’s now save our work by hitting CTRL+S on the keyboard.
+In the next video, we’ll begin working on our stars.

 Matt Fons